mdbergmann/cl-gserver/README.markdown

 To choose between unbounded and bounded queue you specify `:max-queue-size <n>` as key argument when making an instance of `Gserver`, `Actor`, or `Agent`.
+Specify 0 or `nil` for an unbounded queue and a value > 1 for a bounded queue.
+However, choose at least 10 entries.

 ### Comparison with Akka